WilliamLwj/PyXAB/README.md

 </p>

-Python implementation of *X*-armed bandit algorithms (also known as global optimization algorithms or bandit-based blackbox optimization algorithms)
+(Primary Version) Python implementation of different algorithms for *X*-armed bandit, also known as continuous-arm bandit (CAB), Lipschitz Bandit, global optimization (GO), bandit-based blackbox optimization.

+These algorithms rely on the hierarchical partitioning of the parameter space *X*.
+(Currently our code only supports continuous, connected domain, but the algorithms are designed for any measurable space)

 <p align='center'>